 LR ochre brush point Scales

 Verso (not in artist's hand) Mrs Muriel McLeod, (owner's address), 26 April 1976

-Purchased by Mrs Muriel McLeod from Govett-Brewster Art Gallery, New Plymouth, March 1976, when it toured there from the Auckland City Art Gallery exhibition, Helen F V Scales, 1975-1976
+Purchased by Mrs Muriel McLeod from Govett-Brewster Art Gallery, New Plymouth, New Zealand, March 1976, when it toured there from the Auckland City Art Gallery, New Zealand, exhibition, Helen F V Scales, 1975-1976

-First title supplied by the artist for Auckland City Art Gallery exhibition, New Zealand's Women Painters, 1975.
+First title supplied by the artist for Auckland City Art Gallery, New Zealand, exhibition, New Zealand's Women Painters, 1975.
 Listed as artwork no. 43 in this exhibition with medium as oil on fabric.